katy2002/wg-uma/uma_policy_manager.md

 This specification uses all of the terms and concepts in [UMAGrant] and [UMA Fedz].
 This figure introduces the following new concepts:

 - UMA Policy Manager
-- Policy API 		The API presented by the AS to the Policy Manager.
+- Policy API:	The API presented by the Authorization Server to the UMA Policy Manager.
 This API is OAuth protected